-The group is building up its capabilities and growing its strategic base, particularly in Europe and the EMEA Region.
-As such the group is reliant on support from its existing and future shareholders and has been in receipt of such cash support in 2019 and thereafter.
-Previous acquisitions were also funded through this mechanism and that is the expectation for the acquisitions which have already been announced to the market.
+Despite the muted performance in 2020 the group is optimistic and currently building up its capabilities and growing its strategic base, particularly in Europe and the EMEA Region.
+Whilst core cash flow generation in established geographies remains challenging, the restructured European entities will free up liquidity burdens on these geographies.
+As such the group is still reliant on support from its existing and future shareholders and has been in receipt of such cash support in 2020 and into the first quarter of 2021.

-Management is fully aware of the cash position, with the expectation of future growth and support from external sources to meet its immediate needs.
+Management is fully aware of the groups liquidity position, with the expectation of future growth and support from external sources to meet its immediate needs.
 However, as at the reporting date, looking at its current cash position and cashflow projections for the business, the company is dependent on external funding to cover its cashflow gap.
-If Cyber1 cannot acquire additional external funding or, grow the business sufficiently swiftly, there is a risk that a liquidity deficit will occur.
+If Cyber1 cannot acquire additional external funding or, grow the business sufficiently swiftly, there is a risk that a liquidity deficit will continue.
 Taken as a whole, this means that there are material factors of uncertainty that, if not alleviated by the current plans' management have in place to secure funding and grow the business, it could lead to doubt regarding the ability of the company to continue to be a going concern.
-This may primary affect the valuation of goodwill at group level and shares in subsidiaries at parent level.
+This may primarily affect the valuation of goodwill at group level and shares in subsidiaries at parent level.